French invasion of Russia: Battle of Borodino

 The Battle of Borodino, fought on 7 September 1812, was the largest battle of the French invasion of Russia, involving more than 250,000 troops and causing at least 70,000 casualties.
-The Grande Armée attacked the Imperial Russian Army near the village of Borodino, west of the town of Mozhaysk, and eventually captured the main positions on the battlefield but failed to destroy the Russian army.
+The Grande Armée attacked the Imperial Russian Army near the village of Borodino, west of the town of Mozhaysk, and eventually captured the main positions on the battlefield, but failed to destroy the Russian army.
 About a third of Napoleon's soldiers were killed or wounded; Russian losses, while heavier, could be replaced, unlike the invading French army's.

 The battle ended with the Russian Army, while out of position, still offering resistance.
 The state of exhaustion of the French forces and the lack of recognition of the state of the Russian Army led Napoleon to remain on the battlefield with his army, instead of engaging in the forced pursuit that had marked other campaigns that he had conducted.
 The entirety of the Guard was still available to Napoleon, and in refusing to use it he lost this singular chance to destroy the Russian Army.
 Borodino was a pivotal point in the campaign, as it was the last offensive action fought by Napoleon in Russia.
-By withdrawing, the Russian Army preserved its combat strength, eventually allowing it to force Napoleon out of the country.
+By withdrawing, the Russian Army preserved its combat strength.

 Borodino was the bloodiest day of battle in the Napoleonic Wars.
-The Russian Army could only muster half of its strength on September 8.
+The day after the battle, on September 8, the Russian Army could muster only half its strength.
 Kutuzov chose to act in accordance with his scorched-earth tactics and retreat, leaving the road to Moscow open, and ordering the evacuation of the city.